TosbackCgusBridge-Bot/CGUs-versions/Cbc/unknown.md

 CBC/Radio-Canada Content Submission Guidelines for CBC/Radio-Canada Owned or Controlled Platforms (Content Submission Guidelines)

-Everyone, every way.
+A space for us all.
 All CBC/Radio-Canada platforms are open to people of every age, race, religion, sex, ethnic origin and sexual orientation.

 We want your perspective.
 Probe, analyze, inform.
 Challenge, advocate, debate.
 Inspire, entertain, enjoy.
 Your contributions make our programming richer, the conversations more lively and diverse.